What did you learn in school?

 Search engine marketing (SEM) is the act of targeting advertising to users when they search using specific keywords looking for a product.
 Essentially, SEM promotes a companies website by improving it’s visibility in search engine results.
 The other important element for search marketing is the act of search engine optimization (SEO), which is when brands earn traffic unpaid through high-quality content, backlinks HTML formatting, design, and content distribution.

 The world of SEO and SEM are complex.
-Entire courses could and should be dedicated to these subjects separately.
+Entire courses could and should be dedicated to these subjects separately, with opportunities and niches in Google, Yahoo, and even Amazon PPC.
 If you’re looking to learn more about these topics, you should definitely check out websites like Firstsiteguide.com, Moz.com, Inbound.org and ConversionXL.com.

 4. Community Building